RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 - **DETECT_LANGUAGE_KEY**: API key for the [Detect Language API](https://detectlanguage.com/) (required for steps 11, 12).
 The API has a free plan.

 - **LLM**: Large Language Model (LLM) API to use (required for steps 16 and 18).
 Accepted values:
     - `OPENAI`: [Azure OpenAI API](https://azure.microsoft.com/en-us/products/ai-services/openai-service).
-It does not offer a free tier and requires the deployment of a gpt model in your Azure subscription.
+It does not offer a free tier and requires the deployment of a GPT model in your Azure subscription.
     - `GEMINI`: [Google Gemini API](https://ai.google.dev/gemini-api/docs).
 The API has a free plan.

 - **LLM_KEY**: API key for the LLM API.